 As a final example, consider a heavily automated production line with a small number of staff.
-If say in a month the production line produces $1 million dollars worth of goods with 1000 total hours worked, then the company productivity is:
+If in a month, the production line produces $1 million dollars worth of goods with 1000 total hours worked, then the company productivity is:

 Company productivity: $1,000,000/1000 = $1000/hour

-Even though the labor cost is much smaller than the cost of equipment, a company that invests in the efficient use of technology will gain a competitive advantage and improve company productivity than otherwise.
+Even though the labor cost is much smaller than the cost of equipment, a company that invests in the efficient use of technology will gain a competitive advantage and improve company productivity.

 Nevertheless, this version of the productivity formula is limited due to its simplicity and restriction in variables.

-As per the examples above, this productivity formula only uses single units for input and output to calculate productivity and that’s why it’s described as a partial factor productivity.
+As per the examples above, this productivity formula only uses single units for input and output to calculate the level of productivity, and that’s why it’s described as a partial factor productivity.